Virtual Workshop: Teaching Computation Online with MATLAB

 This 3-day workshop brought together educators teaching quantitative thinking and computational skills who are interested in strengthening their courses, teaching materials, and student uptake with programming, with a particular focus on transitioning courses to partially or fully online.

 Working with faculty peers and MATLAB experts, workshop participants developed MATLAB related curriculum while sharing strategies, tools, and challenges teaching computational courses in the new virtual and distance learning reality.
 Topics covered

 - Strategies for flipping classrooms and videoing lectures

 - Automated grading of coding assignments with MATLAB Grader

 - Centralized browser-based MATLAB Online software for teaching and learning

-Session format will include a keynote, presentations of proven teaching activities, panel discussions led by peer leaders, and working groups within and across disciplines.
-Educators will return to their in-person and online classrooms, departments, and institutions armed with new skills, ideas to implement, and improved course offerings.
+Session formats included presentations of proven teaching activities, panel discussions led by peer leaders, and working groups within and across disciplines.
+Educators returned to their in-person and online classrooms, departments, and institutions armed with new skills, ideas to implement, and improved course offerings.

 As preparation for the workshop, all participants will be required to contribute to a collection of online teaching activities.
 A team of faculty colleagues will review these publicly available materials, making them citable by the authors (you) and your colleagues.